Art of Stained Glass

 everything that a true student of stained glass will eventually want to know.
 So, I always encourage communicating with other artisans as well.
-Even buy this set and learn stained glass from me, you may want an interaction later on with other local or online stained glass people.
+Even buy this set and learn stained glass from me, you will eventually want interactions later on with other local or online stained glass people.
 This can be achieved by finding a guild or association near you, starting a meetup for like-minded people, chatting online at linkedin, yahoo-groups, google groups or